json-schema-org/json-schema-spec/jsonschema-core.md

 allows for compatibility with the recommended plain name [syntax](#w3crec-xptr-framework-20030325) for XML-based media types.
-For convenience, the `NCName` syntax is reproduced here in ABNF form, using a minimal set of rules: [^20]
+For convenience, the `NCName` syntax is reproduced here in ABNF form, using a minimal set of rules:

-[^20] Note that the previous syntax for plain name fragment is a subset of this syntax, which used only the first line of each of the `NCNameStartChar` and `NCNameChar` rules.

 ```abnf
 NCName          = NCNameStartChar *NCNameChar